gosa-project/gosa2-container/README.md

 1. Setup GOsa² with openLDAP >= 2.5
 2. Use `START_TLS` for GOsa²s LDAP connection
 3. Using a multi provider LDAP setup

+### Setup

+In the future it should be sufficient to apply a manifest to your kubernetes environment with the appropriate configuration values.

+We do this to avoid the classic setup wizard that still exists in GOsa².